jdrusso/docker_westpa/readme.md

 (NB: Something is not quite right about enforcing the order of w_init first, and then w_run, if you try to combine these two.
+This will look like w_run throwing a `Resource temporarily unavailable` error, as `w_init` hasn't finished preparing the sim yet.
 I could fold them into one container, but I liked having w_run as its own thing you can easily re-run if it chokes and crashes.
 You could of course just manually issue `w_run` to the container, but it seemed more elegant to just be able to rerun the container.)